mellychat/webapp/test/ex01/README.md

 Your code must do all of the following tasks.
 We've created a test suite that will check that each tasks is done.

-1. Create a top level collection called `exercise01TopLevelCollection` which contains a Document called `testDocument`, the document contains the following data:
+1. Create a top level collection called `TOP_LEVEL_COLLECTION_NAME` that contains a document named `COMPLETED_STEPS_DOC_NAME`.
+This document contains data keyed by these function names: `createAuthorInfo`, `createResearchDoc`, and `addResearchItems`.
+Their values should be set to `false`.

+2. Complete the `updateStepsCompleted` method.
+This function takes a reference to the database and a key to the data stored in the `COMPLETED_STEPS_DOC_NAME` document and sets its corresponding value to `true`.
+You will call this method at the end of each of the methods you implement in steps 3, 4, and 5.

+3. Create a document called `AUTHOR_INFO_DOC_NAME` under the top level collection.
+   The document contains the following data:

    1. `authorName`: String, The name of the implementor.

-2. Add document called `stepsCompleted` to your top level collection.
-It must contain the following data:
+4. Create document called `RESEARCH_DOC_NAME` under the top level collection.
+The document contains the following data:

-    1. `createdATopLevelCollection`: Boolean, Set when you create your top-level collection
-    2. `addADocumentInTopLevelCollection`: Boolean, Set when you add datum (see above) to your top-level collection
-    3. `createdResearchItemsSubCollection`: Boolean, Set when you create your `researchItemsCollection` sub collection
-    4. `addedAllResearchDocuments`: Boolean, Set when you all documents to the `researchItemsCollection` sub collection
+   1. `title`: String, The title of the research.

-3. Add a subcollection to your top level collection.
-This sub-collection should be named `researchItemsCollection`.
-It should contain 9 research items (see the [Research Document](#research-items) for details).
-For each item, create a Firestore document with the following data:
+5. Create a subcollection under the `RESEARCH_DOC_NAME` document named `RESEARCH_ITEMS_COLLECTION_NAME`.
+This sub-collection should be contain 9 research items keyed by the title of the research.
+   (see the [Research Document](#research-items) for details).
+For each item, create a document with the following data:
    1. `title`: String, The title of the document
    2. `category`: String, Must be one of: `GIT`, `WebRTC`, or `Firebase`
    3. `url`: String, The URL of the document
    4. `summary`: String, A 30 word summary of the document you read.
    5. `date`: String, The date you read the document

 ### Research Items